WSLockhart/WSLockhart.github.io/physics.md

 ### My Research:

 My research focuses on *pulsars* - rapidly spinning neutron stars that emit a characteristic pattern of electromagnetic radiation in radio and x-rays.
-Together with professors [Sam Gralla](http://w3.physics.arizona.edu/people/sam-gralla), [Dimitrios Psaltis](http://xtreme.as.arizona.edu/~dpsaltis/), and [Feryal Ozel](http://xtreme.as.arizona.edu/~fozel/), I am using computer simulations to model the radiation emitted by these stars.
-Hidden in these light curves are clues to the properties of the neutron star and the mechanism that produces their exotic x-ray emission, and if we can understand well enough how these pulsars work we can actually learn something about ultra-dense nuclear matter, of which they are composed.
-Our first paper describing the model can be found on the [arxiv](https://arxiv.org/abs/1904.11534).
+I am working with professors [Sam Gralla](http://w3.physics.arizona.edu/people/sam-gralla), [Dimitrios Psaltis](http://xtreme.as.arizona.edu/~dpsaltis/), and [Feryal Ozel](http://xtreme.as.arizona.edu/~fozel/) to model the radiation emitted by these stars using computer simulations.
+The detailed structure of these light curves contain clues to the properties of neutron stars and the mechanism that produces their exotic x-ray emission.
+If we can understand the subtle relationship between the properties of these pulsars and the shape of their light curves, we can actually learn something about the exotic ultra-dense nuclear matter of which they are composed.
+Our first paper describing our apporach to light curve modeling can be found on the [arxiv](https://arxiv.org/abs/1904.11534).

 ![pulsars](/images/Fig1_dipole.png)

 My current project is to compare the results of our model with the most recent data from NASA's Neutron-star Interior Composition ExploreR ([NICER](https://www.nasa.gov/nicer)).
-In order to do this analysis, I am using a Markov-Chain Monte Carlo (MCMC) algorithm to fit model parameters to the data observed.
+In order to do this analysis, I am using a Markov-Chain Monte Carlo (MCMC) algorithm to find the set of model parameters which best fit the observed data.
+We expect to report on this next year!

 ---